califyn/webtoon-llm-analysis/README.md

 ### Does it work?

 Kind of...
 For such a visual medium, a surprising amount can be gleaned from just the text, which is the only thing the LLM can see.
 Generally, it's able to infer genre, at least, out-of-the-box & zero-shot.
 There's one noticeable exception: the horror webtoon [Everything is Fine](https://www.webtoons.com/en/horror/everything-is-fine/list?title_no=2578), which uses mostly visual irony and subtly strange conversation to achieve its effect, is horribly misclassified as... romance?
-(See its nearest neighbors [here](./recommendations.tsv); all four are romance.)
+(See its nearest neighbors with the small model [here](./recommendations.tsv); all four are romance.)

 In case it's not clear, this is what I mean by visual irony: